rb118/PortfolioProject/Nashville_Housing_Cleaning_Project/README.md

 ***

-## 4. Change "Y" and "N" to "Yes" and "No" in "Sold as Vacant" Column
+## 4. Change "Y" and "N" to "Yes" and "No" in "SoldAsVacant" Column

 In our SoldAsVacant column, we have four different results: "Y", "N", "Yes", or "No".
 Let's change this column so that "Y" becomes "Yes" and "N" becomes "No."